Clear cell chondrosarcoma

 - soft tissue extension and cortical break are usually seen only if a pathologic fracture occurs

-- in up to 20% of cases, a peripheral rind of sclerosis is apparent (simulating a benign lesion)
+- a peripheral sclerotic rim is common (simulating a benign lesion)

-Typically reported signal characteristics on MR imaging include:
+Typically reported signal characteristics on MR imaging include 1,2,5-7:

 Treatment and prognosis